 Divination is universally concerned with practical problems and it seeks information from which practical decisions may be made.
 The source of such information is not conceived as mundane.

 The divinatory arts are many and a broad understanding of them can only emerge from a survey of actual practices in various cultural settings.
 Men all over the world practice divination and device various methods of doing this.

-The Assyro-Babylonians have their Bam (seer and diviner) who employs hapatoacopy-divination by observing the liver of sheep which had been used for sacrifice.
-The Buddhists in India practice astrology and they use lots and oracles as means of divination.
+The Assyro-Babylonians have their Bam (seer and diviner) who employ hapatoacopy-divination by observing the liver of sheep which had been used for sacrifice.
+The Buddhists in India practice astrology and they use lots and oracles as a means of divination.

 The Greeks had their oracular shrinks of Jupiter at Dodona and Apollo at Delphi.
 The Romans used the Sortes and the Japanese use Ornoplatoscopy.
 In Roman society, auspices (auspicia) are the means by which the Romans seek to ascertain the support of the gods.

-Other forms of divination are palmistry, cream interpretation and astrology.
-Diviners of similar kinds include the many types of media who may communicate with the dead (necromancy process) as well as-crystal gazers, dream interpreters and diviners by automatic writing.
+Other forms of divination are palmistry, dream interpretation and astrology.
+Diviners of similar kinds include the many types of media who may communicate with the dead (necromancy process) as well as crystal gazers, dream interpreters, and diviners by automatic writing.

 Like the other peoples of the world, the Yoruba employ various systems.
 Of all the methods of divination employed by the Yoruba, Ifa divination is considered the most reliable, and the most popular means of divination.